-We mail bills for mandatory charges according to your semester start date.
+Bills for mandatory charges are mailed according to your semester start date.
 Please refer to U-Online for your most up-to-date billing information.
 Typically, initial bills for the fall semester are due August 1, spring semester bills are due by early January and summer semester bills are due around May 15 (College of Osteopathic Medicine students' fall bills are due on June 15 due to the earlier start to their semester).
 Any charges, deposits, and fines you may incur are billed monthly.
 You can access your most current billing information with these simple instructions.

 Please keep in mind that with loans, lenders often deduct loan fees before monies are disbursed, which can impact the amount you need to borrow.
 You should calculate loan fees prior to finalizing loan requests.
 Please see Federal Loan Fees for more information.